Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: Results and Discussion

-Examining the ``IoU-Total" section reveals that when false positive cases are considered, the performance of LLaVA models is significantly impacted.
-Specifically, their performance in grounding excavators is halved, and there is a 90\% decrease in grounding rebars and workers with hard hats compared to ``IoU-Object Exist."
-Since in the ``IoU-Object Exist" cases, we assist the models in eliminating false positive predictions, this difference in results indicates that LLaVA models tend to make bold guesses, resulting in the accidental capture of a substantial portion of the object.
-Thus, the high IoU rates observed for the two LLaVA models may be attributed to chance predictions, as LLaVA models tend to provide predictions for all images.
-Conversely, the modest decline in GPT's performance demonstrates its cautious approach in making decisions.
+Examining the ``IoU-Total" section reveals that when false positive cases are considered, the performance of LLaVA and Qwen models is significantly impacted.
+Specifically, LLaVA's performance in grounding excavators is halved, and there is a 90\% decrease in grounding rebars and workers with hard hats compared to ``IoU-Object Exist."
+Qwen also experienced a 60\% drop in detecting workers with white hard hats.
+Since in the ``IoU-Object Exist" cases, we assist the models in eliminating false positive predictions, this difference in results indicates the two open-source models tend to make bold guesses, resulting in the accidental capture of a substantial portion of the object.
+Thus, the high IoU rates observed for the LLaVA and Qwen models may be attributed to chance predictions, as they tend to provide predictions for all images.
+Conversely, the modest decline in the performance of GPT and Gemini demonstrates its cautious approach in making decisions.